Path Development Network with Finite-dimensional Lie Group Representation: Experimental details

-The batch size used was 128 for every model.
-Dev(SO), LSTM+Dev(SO) and signature model used a constant learning rate of 0.001 throughout the training.
-LSTM was trained with learning rate 0.001, with exponential decay rate of 0.997.
-If the validation accuracy stops improving for 50 epochs, we terminate the training process.
-The maximum training epochs is set to be 150.
+We follow the data generating procedure in \cite{kidger2020neural} and took a 70\%/15\%/15\% train/validation/test split.
+The batch size was 128 for every model.
+Dev(SO), LSTM+Dev(SO) and signature models used a constant learning rate 0.001 throughout.
+LSTM was trained with learning rate 0.001 and exponential decay rate 0.997.
+Training terminates if the validation accuracy stops improving for 50 epochs.
+Set maximum training epochs to 150.

-\textbf{Signature} We apply the signature transform up to depth 3 on the input, which converts the input time series to a vector of size 8420 before passing to a output linear layer.
+\textbf{Signature.} We apply the signature transform up to depth 3 on the input, which converts the input time series to a vector of size 8420 before passing to a output linear layer.
 The model has 84210 parameters in total.

-\textbf{LSTM} The input of the model is passed to a single layer of LSTM (135 hidden units).
+\textbf{LSTM.} The input of the model is passed to a single layer of LSTM (135 hidden units).
 The output of the LSTM (last time step) is passed to a output linear layer.
 It has 86140 parameters in total.

-\textbf{DEV(SO)} The input of the model is passed to the special orthogonal development lyear (54 by 54 matrix hidden units).
+\textbf{DEV(SO).} The input of the model is passed to the special orthogonal development lyear (54 by 54 matrix hidden units).
 Then the output of the development (final time step) is passed to a final linear output layer.
 It has 87490 parameters in total.

-\textbf{LSTM-DEV(SO)} The input of the model is passed to a single LSTM layer (56 hidden units).
+\textbf{LSTM-DEV(SO).} The input of the model is passed to a single LSTM layer (56 hidden units).
 Then we pass the output of the LSTM (full sequence) to the special orthogonal development layer (32 by 32 matrix hidden units).
 Then the output of the development (final time step) is passed to a final linear output layer.
 It has 85066 parameters in total.